jeftegoes/PythonOverviewCommandsExamples/README.md

 - Python 3 released in 2008.
 - Specifically designed as an easy to use language.
 - High focus on readability of code.
-- Focuses on optimizing developer time, rather than a computer’s processing time.
+- Focuses on optimizing developer time, rather than a computer's processing time.
 - Great documentation online:
   - [Python documentation](https://docs.python.org/3/)